fleetdm/fleet/docs/Deploy/Deploy-Fleet-on-Kubernetes.md

 helm init
 ```

+Note: The helm init command has been removed in Helm v3.
+It performed two primary functions.
+First, it installed Tiller which is no longer needed.
+Second, it setup directories and repositories where Helm configuration lived.
+This is now automated in Helm v3; if the directory is not present it will be created.

 ### Deploying Fleet with Helm

 To configure preferences for Fleet for use in Helm, including secret names, MySQL and Redis hostnames, and TLS certificates, download the [values.yaml](https://raw.githubusercontent.com/fleetdm/fleet/main/charts/fleet/values.yaml) and change the settings to match your configuration.